 We always try to answer complaints as quickly as possible.
-But there may be some highly complex cases that will take longer than 90 days for us to sort out - for example, when they’re affected by something outside of our control like a court case – we’ll let the consumer and business know how long we think it will take.
+If we think a case will take longer than 90 days – because, for example, it’s affected by something outside our control like a court case – we’ll let the consumer and business know how long we think it will take.

 Can a consumer still go to court if they don’t want to accept the ombudsman’s decision?

 Yes they can, but you can find out more information about how we reach a decision and what to do if you don’t want to accept the decision on our ‘How we make decisions’ page.